 6. You can give more (and that is my favorite thing)

-My favorite part about being debt free is how much easier it is to give.
-To help a person out and not wonder “if I give this can I still afford to pay the payment for ……by the 15th of the month when it is due” is a very freeing feeling.
+My favorite thing about being debt-free is how much easier it is to give.
+To help a person out and not wonder “If I give this can I still afford to pay the payment for…by the 15th of the month when it is due” is a very freeing feeling.

-When you are debt free you have more control over your budget and saying where your money can go, and if you wish to give you can.
+When you are debt-free, you have more control over your budget and say about where your money can go and if you wish to give, you can.

 In fact, I set aside a portion of my inheritance specifically for giving.
-God allowed my husband and I to help out people in a pretty impactful ways with that money and I pray continually that He will use our family give in that way again.
-To me giving is healing.
+God allowed my husband and I to help out people in impactful ways with that money and I pray continually that He will use our family to give in that way again.
+To me, giving is healing.